aryzing/hr-notes/ydkjs/1-up-n-going-ch1.md

 * Note, `typeof null` is `"object"`.
 * Arrays and functions are object subtypes.
 * `typeof myArray` returns `"object"`, yet `typeof myFunc` returns `"function"`.
-* It appears that methods and properties can be called on methods: a *native* aka *object wrapper* pairs with a primitive type.
+* Methods and properties can be called on primitives because a *native* aka *object wrapper* pairs with a primitive type.
 * When calling methods on primitives, these are automatially boxed in their object wrapper counterpart.
 * Common wrappers: `string -> String`, `number -> Number`, `boolean -> Boolean`.
 * Value comparisons, mainly *equality* and *inequality* always yield boolean value regardless of the type of the values compared.